DasNaCl/csc/popl/revs/rebuttal.md

 - Add to future work section that we will look at more sophisticated optimisiation passes.

 ## Reviewer B

-While we do not agree with the reasoning for the decision to strongly reject our submission, we strongly appreciate parts of your criticism and will improve the paper as outlined below.

 ### General comments